Velocidex/velociraptor-web/content/docs/getting-started/stand_alone.md

 {{% notice note %}}

-Velociraptor currently does not support multiple frontends - all clients connect to the same frontend which perfoms all roles (serving client connections, serving the GUI and running the API server).
-While we are working to address this limitation, we have tested Velociraptor with 5-10k endpoints and it performs quite well already.
+Velociraptor currently does not support multiple frontends - all clients connect to the same frontend which performs all roles (serving client connections, serving the GUI and running the API server).
+We have used Velociraptor with 5-10k endpoints and it performs quite well.
+Eventually we plan to support horizontal scaling to multiple frontends.

 {{% /notice %}}

-## Step 5: Verify the GUI works
+## Verify the GUI works

 Start a browser and point it at your GUI URL.
 In this mode, the GUI is served over TSL with a self signed certificate.
 This shows up as an